 • Researcher has ultimate control over data in biosketch

-“Current and pending support" is a term generally used by sponsors to request the submission of information about the key personnel's research funding that is currently active, pending review, or recently awarded.
-This information is requested typically at the time of proposal submission and the format varies by sponsor.
-The information assists sponsors (and applicants) in identifying potential activity, commitment, and budgetary overlap on projects for Senior Project Personnel.
+“Current and pending support" is a term generally used by sponsors to request the submission of information about key personnel's research funding that is currently active, pending review, or recently awarded.
+This information is typically requested at the time of proposal submission but is sometimes requested prior to receiving funding (Just In Time) or when submitting annual reporting, and the format varies by sponsor.
+The information assists sponsors (and applicants) in identifying potential activity, commitment, and budgetary overlap on projects for senior project personnel.

-It's crucial to plan early on how you will comply with your funder's data management expectations and public access requirements for data and publications.
-Most funders allow you to include money in your budget proposal to cover expenses related to data management.
+It's crucial to plan early to comply with your funder's data management expectations and public access requirements for data and publications.
+Most funders allow you to request funding in your budget proposal to cover expenses related to data management.

-Regardless of type of sponsor, there are five major questions any DMP should answer (adapted from the NSF General Guidelines for data management plans):
+Regardless of the sponsor, there are five major questions any DMP should answer (adapted from the NSF General Guidelines for data management plans):

 • What type of data will be produced?